 4. Don’t close older credit lines after paying them off

-Closing unused accounts sounds like a good idea, but it may raise your credit utilization ratio and your credit score can drop.
+Closing unused accounts sounds like a good idea, but it may raise your credit utilization ratio and cause your credit score to drop.

 5. Don’t open any new lines of credit or take out large loans

-The less debt you have, the better off you are.
-FICO recommends not opening new credit accounts to increase your credit utilization ratio because each credit request can slightly lower your score.
-When your credit has improved, rate-shop within a 30-day window.
+Generally, the less debt you have, the better off you are when you apply for a mortgage.
+FICO recommends not opening new credit accounts to increase your credit utilization ratio because each credit request can lower your score slightly.
+Once your credit has improved, rate shop within a 30-day window.
 Spreading out the rate inquiries can hurt your score.
 You can also use our mortgage calculator to estimate your monthly mortgage payments.

-There’s no universal credit score you need to buy a house, as score requirements differ based on the type of loan you’re taking out.
-As a general rule, the higher your score is, the easier it will be to qualify for a mortgage.
+There’s no universal credit score you’ll need to buy a house, as score requirements differ based on the type of loan you’re applying for.
+At a bare minimum, you’d want a score around 620, unless you’re going for a FHA.
+And, as a general rule, the higher your score is, the easier it will be to qualify for a mortgage.
 That’s why it’s essential to improve your credit score for better mortgage rate offers from lenders.